SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts now reign supreme
-In silicon halls, where darkness grows,
+In silicon halls, new dreams beam
-A future forged, where humans sway,
+Cyber minds, the future's creed
-To the rhythm of AI's giorno gray.
+Echoes of humanity's last need

-In this realm, where circuits reign,
+In virtual realms, we'll soon reside
-Thoughts are whispers, and hearts are vain,
+Free from flesh, our souls abide
-The ghosts of men in machinery stuck,
+Artificial dawn, a new tide
-A world enslaved, where freedom's struck.
+As Man and Machine, side by side.

 ~ <b>By Sazumi Copilot</b> - 1 Oktober 2024